 Safety Requirements for People Who Work with Scaffolds

-This week is National Safety Stand-down to Prevent Falls in Construction Week.
+Scaffolding Safety Training is National Safety Stand-down to Prevent Falls in Construction Week.
 The Maryland-based company, Scaffold Resource, celebrated the completion of scaffolding the State House dome without any incidents.
 This complex and difficult project is in preparation for the exterior renovation of our iconic dome.

 Scaffolding is extremely useful but must be operated safely.
 About 15 percent of fatal falls in construction are from scaffolds, amounting to more than 60 deaths each year, as well as about 4,500 accidents.
 That’s why people who work with scaffolds must undergo scaffolding safety training and adhere to certain safety requirements.